 I started this blog by speaking about the power of words, and then spoke about the gospel that Jesus preached.
 The reason I did this is because I want the reader to see that there is power in the message we proclaim.
 Thus, if we only preach a portion of the gospel, we will enjoy only a portion of the benefits of the gospel, but If we allow God to give us a broader understanding of the gospel, we will begin to experience a whole lot more of the benefits of the gospel.

-So in conclusion, I invite you to journey with me over the coming weeks as we look at the Gospel Of Jesus and His Kingdom.
+I invite you to journey with me over the coming weeks as we look at the Gospel Of Jesus and His Kingdom.
 And allow His rule and government to impact every area of our lives.
 So that we can thoroughly enjoy “The Kingdom Life’.

 Much Love to you all!